 Celtic Owl Meaning

-The ancient Celts also ascribed some symbolic meaning to the owl.
-The most positive image of the owl in Celtic mythology is their connection to the Goddess in her crone (or old woman) form.
+The ancient Celts also applied deep symbolic meanings to the owl.
+The most positive image of owls in Celtic mythology is their connection to the Goddess in her crone (or old woman) form.
 The Celts called the barn owl Cauilleach-oidhche gheal, which means “white old woman of the night.”
 The Cauilleach is the goddess of death.
 Thus, the Celts viewed the screech of an owl as an omen that someone was about to die.

 There is a Welsh myth in the Mabinogion stories about Blodeuwedd, who was the goddess of betrayal.
 The Welsh associated Blodeuwedd with an owl.
-In the story, the magician Gwydion creates Blodeuwedd from flowers.
-The intention is that she will be a gift for Prince Llew Llaw Gyffes.
+In the story, the magician Gwydion created Blodeuwedd from flowers.
+The intention is that she would be a gift for Prince Llew Llaw Gyffes.

-Unfortunately, Blodeuwedd has an affair with a man named Goronwy.
-Together, the lovers plot and kill Prince Llew.
-When Prince Llew dies, he is transformed into an eagle.
-However, the magician Gwydion steps in and returns Llew to his human form.
+Unfortunately, Blodeuwedd had an affair with a man named Goronwy.
+And together, the lovers plotted to kill Prince Llew.
+When Prince Llew died, he is transformed into an eagle.
+However, the magician Gwydion stepped in and returned Llew to his human form.

-Now Prince Llew wants revenge (as human so often do.)
-But instead of killing Blodeuwedd, he orders Gwydion to turn her into a white owl who will haunt the night in loneliness and sorrow.
+Naturally, Prince Llew wanted revenge (as human so often do.)
+But instead of killing Blodeuwedd, he ordered Gwydion to turn her into a white owl who would haunt the night in loneliness and sorrow.

 “I will not slay thee, but I will do unto thee worse than that.
 For I will turn thee into a bird; and because of the shame thou hast done unto Llew Llaw Gyffes, thou shalt never show thy face in the light of day henceforth; and that through fear of all other birds.
 For it shall be their nature to attack thee, and to chase thee from wheresoever they may find thee.”